 New and Underutilized Technology: Cool Roofs

 The following information outlines key deployment considerations for cool roofs within the Federal sector.
-This information spans:

 Cool roofs stay cool in the sun by minimizing solar absorption and maximizing thermal emission while lessening the flow of heat from the roof into the building and reducing the need for space cooling energy in conditioned buildings.
 Cool roofs may also increase the need for heating energy in cold climates.
 For a commercial building, the decrease in annual cooling load is typically much greater than the increase in annual heating load.

 Cool roofs are applicable in most building categories.